jiritobolka/gd-user-management/MANUAL.md

 ### So how to start?

 1) Create list of user - actions
-2) Setup the input mapping and writer id
+2) Setup the input mapping and writer-id
 3) Run the App
 4) Check the result